-UNPAID PERSONNEL (personnel not-subsidised and not contracted by the centre).
+Unpaid personnel (Personnel neither contracted nor hired by the institution).
 These are personnel who receive no remuneration either from the centre (not contracted) nor from the Administration (they do not receive a subsidy).
 This includes certain self-employed workers that maintain some type of ownership relationship with the centre, like for instance, owners and members of cooperatives (which are usually non-subsidised), non-subsidised religious personnel, voluntary personnel..., who carry out a specific management or teaching function, but who do not receive in return any remuneration for this work.